a8hok/a8hok/README.md

 👉  I’m a ambitious and self taught full-stack developer 🖥️

-👉  Live in Banglore, India 🇮🇳
+👉  Lives in Banglore, India 🇮🇳

 👉  Choose to be Optimistic 😃